Subito-it/SBTUITestTunnel/README.md

 The stubbing/monitoring/throttling methods of the library require a `SBTRequestMatch` object in order to determine whether they should react to a network request.

-You can specify a regex on the URL, multiple regex on the query (in `POST` and `PUT` requests it will match the body) and HTTP method using one of the several class methods available.
+You can specify a regex on the URL, multiple regex on the query (in `POST` and `PUT` requests they will match against the body) and HTTP method using one of the several class methods available.

+#### Query parameter

+The `query` parameter found in different `SBTRequestMatch` initializers is an array of regex strings that are checked with the request [query](https://tools.ietf.org/html/rfc3986#section-3.4).
+If all regex in array match the request is stubbed/monitored/throttled.

+In a kind of unconventional syntax you can prefix the regex with and exclamation mark `!` to specify that the request must not match that specific regex, see the following examples.

 #### Examples